 The New England Holocaust Memorial is dedicated to the six million Jewish people who were killed in Nazi Germany during World War II.
 Visitors walk through six glass towers.
 Engraved on the glass panels of the towers are the identification numbers of those killed during the Holocaust.

 New England Holocaust Memorial | Best Things to Do in Boston

 We visited the Holocaust Memorial during the afternoon of August 14.
 Just a few hours later the Memorial was vandalized.
 A 17-year-old man threw a rock at the Memorial, breaking one of the glass panels.

 We returned the following day.
 Flowers and candles now stood in front of the missing glass panel and the Memorial was being guarded by police officers.
-This was the second time the Holocaust Memorial was vandalized this summer, and there have only been two such incidences since its construction in 1995.
+This was the second time the Holocaust Memorial was vandalized that summer, and there have only been two such incidences since its construction in 1995.

-Peaceful demonstration held after the Holocaust Memorial vandalism.
+Peaceful demonstration held after the Holocaust Memorial vandalism

 Location: 98 Union Street, near Faneuil Hall and just a few steps off of the Freedom Trail

 If you are traveling with kids, add the Greenway Carousel to your list of places to visit.
 This is not your typical carousel.
 Animals indigenous to the area, such as lobsters, sea turtles, whales, squirrels, and owls, are found on this carousel.
 It’s a fun, quick break for the whole family.

 Location: The Rose Fitzgerald Kennedy Greenway, near Faneuil Hall and Christopher Columbus Waterfront Park